POSIX API

 Due to the conjunct use of FUSE, the performance of the mounted file system is expected to be lower compared to using the Alluxio Java client directly.

-operations.
+Most of the overheads come from the fact that there are several memory copies going on for each call for read or write operations.
 FUSE caps the maximum granularity of writes to 128KB.
 This could be probably improved by a large extent by leveraging the FUSE cache write-backs feature introduced in the 3.15 Linux Kernel (supported by libfuse 3.x but not yet supported in jnr-fuse/jni-fuse).

 The following client options are useful when running deep learning workloads against Alluxio JNI-Fuse based on our experience.